 Europcar acquires, subject to availability, a majority of its vehicles pursuant to various fleet purchase programs established by the manufacturers.
 Under these contractual programs, Europcar purchases from the vehicle manufacturers or dealers, and the vehicle manufacturers undertake, subject to certain terms and conditions, to grant Europcar the right to sell back to them, those vehicles at a pre-determined price observing a specified time window (after which the repurchase transaction is automatically triggered if it has not already occurred) (the "Buy-Back Commitment").
 As of December 31, 2016, approximately 93% of Europcar's fleet in units was covered by repurchase programs with Buy-Back Commitments (compared with 92% in 2015).
-The proportion of the total fleet covered by Buy-Back Commitments at any given time may be less than the proportion of vehicles purchased with Buy-Back Commitments during the year given that "at risk" vehicles, or vehicles not subject to a Buy-Back Commitment, have a significantly longer holding period.
+The proportion of the total fleet covered by Buy-Back Commitments at any given time may be less than the proportion of vehicles purchased with Buy-Back Commitment, have a significantly longer holding period.
 Repurchase programs limit Europcar's potential residual risk with respect to vehicles purchased under the programs, allow Europcar to arrange financing on the basis of the agreed repurchase price and provide Europcar's fleet managers with flexibility to respond to changes in demand.
 These programs operate to the benefit of the car manufacturers as well, since the return of the vehicles to them within a short time period enables them to resell the vehicles more quickly through their dealership networks as newer models.

-An average of 93% of Europear's fleet purchase in units for the year ended December 31, 2016 were covered under Buy-Back Commitments, i.e. one of the highest rates of all vehicle rental companies.
+An average of 93% of Europcar's fleet purchase in units for the year ended December 31, 2016 were covered under Buy-Back Commitments, i.e. one of the highest rates of all vehicle rental companies.